prostotin/web/README.md

 # Discord bot
-Simple bot that you can host on node.js to interact with other bots or users.
+A Discord(chat app) bot written using a powerful node.js module that allows you to interact with Discord API.

 ![Screenshot](https://i.imgur.com/XfNNbNQ.png)